How to Shoe a Horse

 by Adobestock/Dustin

-When a man moves from an urban to a rural environment, he needs to develop a number of new talents.
-Depending upon the area and his line of work, shoeing horses can be a necessity.
+When someone moves from an urban to a rural environment, they need to develop a number of new talents.
+Depending upon the area and their line of work, shoeing horses can be a necessity.
 It can also provide a source of supplemental income.
 The population of recreational horses is exploding, and very few horse owners today can shoe their own stock.
 The existing farriers can’t start to keep up with seasonal demand.
 There are a few schools that teach this trade, but such training isn’t mandatory.

 I was raised on a river-bottom farm in Iowa, where we let the ponies run barefoot, so’s they’d grow big paddle feet to help them get through the swamps and bog-holes.
 Then I moved to Montana, where I worked as a forest ranger and a cowboy, and a barefoot horse in the summer might as well have a broken leg.
 I wanted to learn about shoeing horses, but had neither the time nor the inclination to become a professional.
 Using modern cold shoes and a minimum of equipment, I wanted to be able to shoe a sound, gentle horse.
 This article is what I would have liked for a reference while I was learning.